 A family of international standards for quality management and assurance.

 The MERV (Minimum Efficiency Reporting Value) rating of a filter describes the size of the holes in the filter that allow air to pass through.
-The higher the MERV rating, the smaller the holes in the filter, the higher the efficiency.
+The higher the MERV rating, the smaller the holes in the filter, and the higher the efficiency.

-A unit of measure equal to one millionth of a meter, or one thousandth of a millimeter.
+A unit of measure equal to one-millionth of a meter, or one-thousandth of a millimeter.